PSY 100 Introduction to Psychology 3 SH

 PSY 346 Moral Development 3 SH

 An overview of moral development throughout the life-span.
 Emphasizes theories and current psychological research, as well as influences on moral development.
 Among the topics discussed are approaches to promoting moral development, moral education, and the gap between moral reasoning and behavior.
-Alternate fall semesters.
-Prerequisite: PSY 100 and one of the following: PSY 210, PSY 211, PSY 222, EPY 203, EPY 204.
-General Education: Psychology.
+Prerequisite: PSY 100 and 1 of the following: PSY 210, PSY 211, EPY 203, EPY 204.
+General Education: Behavioral Science.

 PSY 392 Substance Abuse Counseling: Assessment and Counseling 4 SH

 This course provides four hours of academic credit and is divided into four equal parts.
 The first two parts concern the assessment of substance abuse and treatment planning.
 This will include: reviews of the prevalence and etiology of substance abuse, the assessment of substance abuse by interviews and psychometric instruments, individual differences among substance abusers, comorbidity, the determination of the level of care necessary for substance abusers, and assessments of patients’ readiness to change.
 The third and fourth parts will address these issues in assessment and treatment planning with adolescents and children, and ethnic minorities.
-Alternate spring semesters.
-Prerequisite: PSY 100 and PSY 202.
-General Education: Psychology.
+Prerequisite: PSY 100 and 202.

 PSY 393 Substance Abuse Counseling: Drugs and Behavior 4 SH

 This course provides four hours of academic credit and is divided into six equal parts.
 The first two parts will concern the pharmacology of the classes of psychoactive substances and of the most commonly used substances within each class.
 This discussion will also address tolerance, withdrawal, and protocol for detoxification from psychoactive substances.
 The third part will focus on HIV/AIDS, especially within populations of substance abusers.
 The fourth part will be devoted to the ethical requirements for substance abuse counselors.
 The fifth and sixth parts will be devoted to studying counseling that is consistent with the traditions of Alcoholics Anonymous (AA), Narcotics Anonymous (NA), and alternative self-help groups.
-Alternate fall semesters.
-Prerequisite: PSY 100 and PSY 202.
-General Education: Psychology.
+Prerequisite: PSY 100 and 202.

 PSY 394 Substance Abuse Counseling: Counseling Techniques 4 SH

 The topic of this course will be counseling substance abusers.
 The theories and techniques of the major schools of individual and group counseling and psychotherapy with substance abusers will be studied.
 Empirical research comparing the effectiveness of these schools of counseling and psychotherapy will be evaluated.
 The counselor’s role in supporting the 12-step fellowships of Alcoholics Anonymous (AA) and Narcotics Anonymous (NA), and in preventing and managing relapse will be considered.
 Counseling issues with women, ethnic minorities, adolescents and children, and HIV/AIDS patients will be evaluated.
 Students will demonstrate an understanding of how to implement treatment plans in individual and group counseling.
-Alternate spring semesters.
-Prerequisite: PSY 100 and PSY 202.
-General Education: Psychology.
+Prerequisite: PSY 100 and 202.

 PSY 395 Substance Abuse Counseling: Applied Counseling 4 SH

 The focus of this course will be counseling techniques with substance abusers.
 Techniques endorsed by divergent schools of counseling and psychotherapy will be emphasized.
 Methods for engaging uncooperative and resistant clients will be reviewed.
 The application of these techniques in counseling couples will be studied.
 Counseling issues related to gender, ethnicity, and age groups will be examined.
-Relapse will be examined from the viewpoint of a stages of change model, and interventions appropriate to specific stages of change will be evaluated.
-Alternate fall semesters.
-Prerequisite: PSY 100 and PSY 202.
+Relapse will be examined from the viewpoint of a Stages of change model, and interventions appropriate to specific stages of change will be evaluated.
+Prerequisite: PSY 100 and 202.

 Includes theories, methods of research, and study of original and significant literature in selected areas of human development.
-Spring semester.
-Prerequisite: PSY 324; two of the following courses: PSY 210, PSY 211, PSY 222, EPY 201, EPY 203; plus three additional hours of psychology courses.
-General Education: Psychology.
+Alternate spring semester.
+Prerequisite: PSY 324; two of the following courses: PSY 210, 211, 222, EPY 201, EPY 203; plus three additional hours of psychology courses.

 PSY 425 Advanced Cognitive Psychology 3 SH

 This course emphasizes selected theories, methods of research, and important literature in the area of general experimental psychology.
 Students will benefit from hands-on experience conducting classic experiments in perception, learning, and cognition, and analyzing their data using techniques that are more common in experimental psychology than in other areas of psychology.
 Each student will also design and carry out an original experiment or a literature review of a topic in experimental psychology, and submit an APA-style report.
-Alternate spring semesters.
-Prerequisite: PSY 324; two of the following seven courses: PSY 220, PSY 230, PSY 236, PSY 245, PSY 250, PSY 251, PSY 352; plus three additional hours in psychology.
-General Education: Psychology.
+Prerequisite: PSY 324; 2 of the following 7 courses: PSY 220, 230, 236, 245, 250, 251, 252; 3 additional hours in psychology.

 PSY 439 Community Psychology 4 SH